 I received an email from Ada, who is sure it is a Manhattan elephant, thanks to a readable tush tag.
 She writes:

 Hi there!
 I was looking for the exact elephant for my 9 month old boy, and I saw your post!!
 I went through the Manhattan Toy website, but I don’t think they carry it anymore.

 If you know where I could find this elephant, please please please let me know.

 Our daughter lost her stuffed elephant in a Paris taxi, and there is no way to locate it.
 It was purchased for her by a friend, we believe at the Anthropologie store in Philadelphia in 2002, and we think, but are not certain, that it was made by Manhattan Toy.

 It is a very, very floppy, dark grey elephant with slightly lighter grey fur on his belly and the inside of his ears, with long, stringy legs and arms (the arms and legs about 10 inches long) and rounded feet.
 This is not a “Wanda” style elephant.
 Wanda is not the right color and is too plush.

 The fur on the elephant we’re looking for is not really plush — it’s more nubby — like the Jellycat “Junglie” style toys, only none of the Jellycat styles on the market look like the elephant we are missing, because their limbs are too fat and the Jellycat elephants are either blue-ish or light grey, not dark grey.

 If I could just figure out who manufactured this elephant, I’d call the manufacturer and plead for another at any price.

-If you can help Suzy find this Long Legged Floppy Gray Elephant, THIS SITE IS NO LONGER ACTIVELY MANAGED.
+If you can help Suzy find this Long Legged Floppy Gray Elephant, THIS SEARCH REQUEST IS NO LONGER ACTIVELY MANAGED.
 Please use Our FREE FACEBOOK GROUP, including #070308-4,

 Searching for a toy – Originally posted 07/03/2008